As a member of LUPC you will benefit from:

 The purpose of this is to help organisations to understand and improve the efficiency and effectiveness of their procurement functions which can, in turn, lead to significant efficiency savings.

-LUPC can provide members with low-cost, professional procurement consultancy services to meet a range of short-term procurement needs for additional procurement strategies and activities outside the scope of our agreement portfolio.
+LUPC can provide members with competitively priced, professional procurement consultancy services to meet a range of short-term procurement needs for additional procurement strategies and activities outside the scope of our agreement portfolio.

-Whether you need to run a tender competition for cleaning or security services, develop your documentation to meet new EU requirements, or purchase a new concert hall organ, our consultants can deliver high-quality outcomes for you, and at low cost.
+Whether you need to run a tender competition for cleaning or security services, develop your documentation to meet public contract regulations requirements, or purchase a new concert hall organ, our consultants can deliver high-quality outcomes for you, and at a competitive cost.

 We offer a wide range of services, from developing procurement strategy and capability and performance improvement to supplementing existing resource to meet short-term and project-based needs.
 Our consultants offer in-depth practical experience – not just management theory – to deliver savings directly to your bottom line.